Firmware Boot and Recovery

 The recovery installer should run on a healthy Chromium OS system.
 That is, it should be able to download the recovery image, reformat the storage device, and copy the recovery image to it.

-- This enables a healthy Chromium OS system to create its own recovery device in advance.
+- This enables a healthy Chromium OS system to create its own recovery

 - Perhaps we should periodically advise users to update their recovery device?